gasparka/thesis/backup/design_examples.rst

 In this case it is FSK receiver.
 This examples does not go into details.

+Model based design is encouraged, where model is non-synthesisable code for simplest possible implementation.
+Most often the model is implemented with a call to Numpy or Scipy (Python scientific computing libraries).
+Model helps the testing process and can also serve as an documentation.

+The ``model_main`` function is reserved for defining the model and ``main`` as the top level for synthesis.
+Note that the ``model_main`` is completely ignored for synthesis.

+Notice how the ``model_main`` function works on lists, it gets all the inputs at once, this enabled vectorized implementations.
+The ``main`` however works on single input, as is the hardware way.

 .. include:: moving_average.rst

 .. include:: dc_removal.rst